DOI-USGS/ISIS3/Building-ISIS3-with-cmake.md

 `git push origin <name of the branch>` (origin is the name of the remote for your fork)

 Now, on the GitHub website on your fork's page, you should see your new branch come up.
 Click "New Pull Request" and make sure that the main ISIS3 repo's name and "dev" are on the left side of the arrow, ensuring that we are making a PR into dev.
 Now, you can click "Create Pull Request".
-Your PR should be open, and another developer will review it and merge it.
+Your PR should be open, and another developer will review and merge it.

 You now have the latest cmake files and can start building ISIS3 with cmake!